Scale AI documentation the “right” way

 Model builders often place comments and key pieces of their model building process in notebooks and integrated development environments where the models are built.
 A fundamental problem with this practice is the notebook and relevant information doesn’t travel with the model to production.
 The context is lost, and business partners don't have awareness of this documentation, nor the ability to easily navigate or understand, even with access.

-It might sound dramatic, but going beyond the basics with your machine learning documentation can set you on a path toward excellence - while crushing your competition in the meantime.
+It might sound crazy, but going beyond the basics for your modeling system documentation can help you improve - while beating your competition in the meantime.

 What are the benefits of good AI documentation?

-Below are some of the benefits to using a scalable software solution built for ML documentation.
+Below are some of the benefits for using a scalable software solution built for documenting complex modeling systems.

 An organized, clear system of record

-Implementing a documentation system can help teams govern AI and ML by enabling the following (at scale):
+Implementing a documentation system can help teams govern AI, statistical, and other high-impact models by enabling the following (at scale):

 • Create, organize, and share the key information business and risk partners want